dvdmtw98/notes/My Vault/Software Engineering/DevOps/Docker/Docker Essentials/Image Management.md

 tags: [docker, devops, container]
 ---

-An image can be taught of as a collection of binaries and dependencies along with metadata about image and how to run the image
+Image: A program/software along with binaries and dependencies.
+Additionally, image also contains metadata about itself and instructions on how it can be executed.
-Image has no kernel, drivers, etc. as the host system provides them
+Image does not contain kernel, drivers, etc. (Shared with host system)

 Docker Images are made up of layers.
-The starting blank layer is called as **scratch**
+A blank image starts from with the layer **scratch**
-Docker uses **Union File System** to combine the multiple layers that makeup an image
+Docker uses **Union File System (UFS)** to combine the multiple layers

-Each layer in a image is assigned a unique hash value
+Each layer in a image has a unique hash value
 If multiple images share a layer then that layer needs to be downloaded only once
-When we run a container docker added an read/ write layer over the base image because of this a whole new copy of the image does not have to be created
+When we run a container an read/ write layer is added over the base image in which the program contained in the image is executed
+Because of this the image that is used for creating the container is never modified

-A tag can be specified after the container name (Tag specifies the version of the container to be used) when downloading an image
+Tag specifies the version of the container to be used.
+Default tag is `latest`

 |Command|Description|
 |:------|:----------|